w3nhuii/Dementia-Virtual-Memory-App/README.md

+# Dementia Virtual Memory App
 Dementia Virtual Memory App is a mobile-based memory storing app that can help user to store their memory.

-The project is aims to resolve the problem that faced by a dementia patient daily.
-This project also aims to let caregivers keep track on the patients’ emotion on daily basis.
-Since dementia patients often suffer from loss of memory and communication skills, the application can be used as a memory storage device and help users regain their
-2
-language and communication skills.
-With the usage of the text-to-speech feature implemented in this application, it helps the user can use it as a guide to understand what they had stored in the system.
-In terms of data storage, the user can store various types of data in this application such as photos, daily tasks and personal information.
+## Getting Started
+Dementia Virtual Memory App involves 3 main modules which are Photo Album, Daily Task and Mood Detector.

+### Photo Album